CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 <!-- pull_miovision_doc_md -->
 ### **`pull_miovision`**
 This deprecated Miovisiong DAG (replaced by [`miovision_pull`](#miovision_pull)) uses a single BashOperator to run the entire data pull and aggregation in one task.
-The BashOperator runs one task named `pull_miovision` using a bash command that looks something like this bash_command = `'/etc/airflow/.../intersection_tmc.py run-api --path /etc/airflow/.../config.cfg'`.
+The BashOperator runs one task named `pull_miovision` using a bash command that looks something like this bash_command = `'/data/airflow/.../intersection_tmc.py run_api --pull --agg --path /data/airflow/.../config.cfg'`.
 <!-- pull_miovision_doc_md -->

 <!-- check_miovision_doc_md -->